ShahidAbbasKhan/SmartContracts/README.md

 - sendBalance Function:

       owner of that contract will be able to call sendBalance function to send that balance stored on contract address to Specific Address should be pass as an aurgument

+## Lottery Contract

+- participate Function:

+      For participation in Lottery Participant balance should be greater than 1 ether for participation then can participate:
+- showBalanc Function:

+      Only manager can check the balance of Contract address that is stored:
+- random Function:

+      This function is for generating a random number.
+-pickWinner Function:

+      Manager will pickwinner and participants should be 3 or greater than 3, Balance of the contract will be transfer to Random Address from te participants.